Color • Natura11y

 Introduction

-Theme Colors: Your Principle Palette
+Theme Colors: Your Principal Palette

 Your principal theme colors include Primary, Secondary, Dark, Light, and Canvas.